RunnerScrab/ArmPCCalculator/README.md

 ```

 ### Adding new skills or classes
+You can make changes to the file without having to modify the program, so long as the table structure remains the same, and as long
+as you do the following:

-1) Add new skills to the `skills` table.
+1) Add any and all new skills to the `skills` table.
-1) Add new classes to the `classes` table.
+1) Add any and all new classes to the `classes` table.
-1) Assign a skill from the `skills` table to a class by creating a new record for the class in `class_skills` table.
+1) After the above two have been done, assign a skill from the `skills` table to a class by creating a new record for the class in `class_skills` table.